Keeping or Training Animals for Exhibition

 The Animal Welfare (Licencing of Activities Involving Animals) (England) Regulations 2018

-The new regulations came into effect on 1 October 2018.
+The changes came into effect on 1 October 2018.

 Any fit and proper person who is not disqualified from keeping animals may apply.